Clasikpaige/Clasikpaige/README.md

 I have worked on several open source projects and i am willing to learn more advance technologies to solve real life problems and enhance the development of magical things.

-Have profience coding experience with languages javascript, python , typescript also have experience with a variety of frontend -backend technologies. ,
+Have profience coding experience with: javascript, python , typescript also have experience with a variety of frontend -backend technologies. ,

 <!---